carl-mc/pspm/README.md

+# pspm: Probabilistic Spatial Partition Model

-When using the pspm package, please cite: Müller-Crepon, Carl, Guy Schvitz, Lars-Erik Cederman (2023).
-Shaping States into Nations: The Effects of Ethnic Geography on State Borders. *American Journal of Political Science*, conditionally accepted for publication.
+When using the pspm package, please cite:

+Müller-Crepon, Carl, Guy Schvitz, Lars-Erik Cederman (2023).
+Shaping States into Nations: The Effects of Ethnic Geography on State Borders.
+*American Journal of Political Science*, conditionally accepted for publication.

 ## Installation